-Defined benefit pension plans are subject to a number of risks.
+Defined benefit pension plans are subject to several risks.
 These risks can be related either to plan assets or liabilities.
-In order to pay benefits, the plan must have sufficient assets when benefits become due.
+To pay benefits, the plan must have sufficient assets when benefits become due.
 Several factors can lead to asset levels that are below those required to pay promised benefits.
-The following categories describe a number of key risks and provide measurements related to a few.
+The following categories describe several key risks and provide measurements related to a few.